Shapes determine destination

 Another example is a banana which is shaped like a smile

 The banana is shaped like a smile because when it is consumed, it lends to serotonin production in the body, thanks to its tryptophan properties.
 Tryptophan is a precursor to serotonin, without tryptophan one cannot attain the feeling of joy.
-As author Malcom Gladwell reports in the book “The tipping point”, the epidemic of chain smoking might have been triggered by a chemical imbalance in smokers.
-That chemical imbalance may have lead to people trying to self medicate, reaching for cigarettes because they need the neurotransmitters to help their brain to feel relief.
+As author Malcom Gladwell reports in the book “The Tipping Point”, the epidemic of chain smoking might have been triggered by a chemical imbalance in smokers.
+In turn that chemical imbalance may have lead to people trying to self medicate, reaching for cigarettes because they need the neurotransmitters to help their brain to feel relief.
 Unfortunately, those chain smokers don’t realize that they should be seeking serotonin from a banana, not the dopamine and nor-epinephrine provided for by the cigarettes.
 Serotonin lends to the feelings of joy, while the other two just provide a short feeling of well being and help you to feel less anxious- but not joyful.
 Had they realized that the banana is shaped like a smile because it helps one to feel more joyful, the epidemic of smoking cigarettes may have been avoided.

 Still another example is a red delicious apple which resembles a tooth